vzsg/ed25519/README.md

 License
 -------

-All code is released under the zlib license.
+The Swift library is released under the MIT license.
 See LICENSE for details.

+The C implementation is (c) 2015 Orson Peters, licensed under the permissive zlib license.
+The original source code is not modified, only reorganized for SwiftPM consumption.
+See license.txt in CEd25519 for details.